wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-analytics-dashboard.md

 !!!
 Warning
     Be sure to [configure the SSL certificates](../../setup/observability/setting-up-classic-observability-deployment/#configure-ssl-certificates) before starting the Micro Integrator.

+#### Configuring the Micro Integrator to Publish Data to Analytics Server
+Analytics publishing can be configured in `<EI_ANALYTICS_HOME>/conf/carbon.xml` in 'Analytics' section.

+If the Analytics nodes runs in cluster mode, or in different VMs, the ServerURL and AuthServerURL can be configured in load balancing manner.
+Please refer, 'Enabling Load Balancing Data Agent for Publishing to Analytics' section of [setting up EI Analytics for Observability](../../setup/observability/setting-up-classic-observability-deployment)

 Once you have [started the Analytics Server](#starting-the-analytics-server), you can [start the Micro Integrator](../../../setup/installation/install_in_vm_installer/).

 ### Starting the Analytics Portal